ConAltDelete/INF221TermPaper2021/README.md

 20211009:

 	<Mats>: Updated README.md, and made better progressbar.
 Still need to perform a test for my `test.py` to se if everything is working, as of now everything is hypothetical.
 And I need to add an makefile argument for just updating data.
 But first testing... later...
+20211012:

+	<Mats>: Added a whole lot of stuff, like error handeling, quicksort, fixed a bug regarding testing.
+However We still need to figure out quicksort as when given a sorted list it will loop len(list) as its default parition is way off.
 [^1]: One can run the commands in sequence manually if this is not an option.
 [^2]: You can now an venv.